kchen4028/kchen4028.github.io/_posts/2025-03-14-AEN-Module.md

 categories: [HTBAcademy]
 tags: [CPTS]
 ---
 Attacking Enterprise Networks is the final module for the HackTheBox Certified Penetration Tester Specialist career pathway.
-It attempts to combine all of the concepts that the student has learned from all of the previous modules and best emulates the 10-day penetration test examination expected to be taken after completing said modules.
-Other security professionals state that an effective way to prepare for the examination is to attempt this module blind as a black-box penetration test, only working off of the given domain name and ip address to find all of the flags in the simulated Active Directory domain.
+It combines all of the concepts from previous modules and best emulates the 10-day black-box penetration test expected to be taken as an exam after completing said modules.
+It is best advised to attack this module blind as preparation for the exam.

 ### First Flag: